top of page

 Purpose

-CTS Training is committed to the availability of digital technology to enhance the learning experience.
-However, with these new technologies (particularly internet-based) come risks associated with invasion of privacy, cybercrime, and safeguarding/prevention issues due to:
+CTS Training is committed to the availability of digital technology in order to enhance the learning experience.
+However, with these new technologies (particularly internet based) comes risks associated with invasion of privacy, cybercrime and safeguarding/prevent issues due to:

 • Lack of awareness and understanding of the risks associated with technology and the preventative measures required to prevent hacking, viruses, etc.